Azure-Samples/azure-sdk-for-go-samples/compute/README.md

 # Azure Compute Samples

-This package demonstrates how to manage Azure VMs and disks with the Go SDK.
+This package demonstrates how to manage Azure VMs, their disks and container instances with the Go SDK.

 The child package "hybrid" demonstrates how to manage Azure VMs using Azure's Hybrid profile.

 ## Contents